consumerio/cn-phonegap-android-sample/README.rst

 Instructions
 ------------

+WARNING: THIS IS STILL IN DEVELOPMENT.
+It doesn't actually work yet, so please don't try it yet.

 1. Follow the `Phonegap installation instructions`_ and install Eclipse Classic, the Android SDK/ADT plugin, and PhoneGap.
 Go through the tutorial once to learn how to use PhoneGap.

 .. _`Phonegap installation instructions`: http://phonegap.com/start#android